US, Iraq say ISIS blew up famous Mosul mosque

 ISIS' obliteration of history

+The Special Representative of the UN Secretary-General for Iraq, Jan Kubis, said Thursday that ISIS fighters' destruction of the mosque was a "barbaric act" which "shows their desperation and signals their end."

+UNESCO Director-General Irina Bokova tweeted that the loss of the mosque was "a cultural (and) human tragedy," adding: "We must protect heritage to protect people."

-ISIS has rampaged through numerous cultural heritage sites in Iraq and Syria.
+ISIS has rampaged through numerous cultural heritage sites in Iraq and Syria in the past three years.
 The extremist group is part of a puritanical strain of Islam that considers all religious shrines idolatrous.

 ISIS fighters earlier this year destroyed part of the historic Roman amphitheater in the ancient Syrian city of Palmyra, according to reports.
 That followed earlier destruction in the archaeological site.